-Description: Drama offers students challenging learning experiences with more emphasis on practical than theory.
-In Drama students can investigate shape and symbolically represent ideas, attitudes, feelings, beliefs and their consequences.
-Students will gain skills in problem solving, public speaking, analytical thinking and teamwork.
-Drama caters for students who wish to develop performance skills as well as those who like to write about theatre.
+Description: In Drama students can investigate shape and symbolically represent ideas, attitudes, feelings, beliefs, and their consequences.
+Students will gain skills in problem solving, public speaking, analytical thinking, and teamwork.
+Drama caters for students who wish to develop performance skills, backstage and design operations, as well as those who like to write about theatre.